 According to the Mayo Clinic, your risk of developing type 2 diabetes increases as you age.
 Your risk goes up after age 45 in particular.
 However, the incidence of type 2 diabetes is increasing dramatically among children, adolescents, and younger adults.
 Likely factors include reduced exercise, decreased muscle mass, and weight gain as you age.
 Type 1 diabetes is usually diagnosed by the age of 30.

 Excess body fat can cause insulin resistance.
 Fatty tissue may cause inflammation that can lead to insulin resistance.
-But as many overweight people never develop diabetes, more research is needed on the link between obesity and diabetes.
+But many overweight people never develop diabetes, and more research is needed on the link between obesity and diabetes.

 According to the American Diabetes Association, poor nutrition can contribute to type 2 diabetes.
 A diet high in calories, fat, and cholesterol increases your body’s resistance to insulin.